alonswartz/notesium/README.md

     - Markdown table formatting and navigation.
     - Open multiple notes in tabs, drag to re-order, keybindings to switch.
     - Finder integration for List, Links and Lines with preview.
-    - Resizable sidepanels for labels, notes list and note metadata with linktrees.
     - Note deletion with incoming-links verification and confirmation.
+    - Daily and Weekly notes support with Date picker and keybindings.
+    - Resizable, configurable and optional panels for different use cases:
+        - Labels panel: Integrates with List panel, but useful on its own.
+        - List panel: Detailed and compact views, sort, filter, preview.
+        - Graph panel: Visualize note relationships, emphasizes active note.
+        - Note sidebar: Actions, stats and incoming/outgoing link-trees.
     - Force graph to visualize and explore the relationship between notes.
-        - Context aware fullscreen and overlay views.
+        - Context aware fullscreen and panel views.
         - Emphasize nodes and their links using search filter or node click.
+        - Auto track and emphasize active note and its relationships (panel).
-        - Note preview in side panel with inline incoming-links (fullscreen)
+        - Note preview in side panel with inline incoming-links (fullscreen).
         - Adjust node size dynamically based on bi-directional link count.
         - Toggle title visibility and automatically scale per zoom level.
         - Tweak forces such as repel force, collide radius, and strength.